syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 {% endhighlight %}
 {% endtabs %}

-## Custom Ribbon items
+## Custom items

-The [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property can be set to `Template` to customize ribbon items with non-built-in items.
-It can be used to define the custom template for the ribbon item, which has the flexibility to create unique and personalized content.
+You can customize the ribbon items with non-built-in items or HTML content by setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `Template`.
+This provides an option to customize the ribbon items with greater flexibility.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}